electron/electron/docs/tutorial/snapcraft-guide.md

 project.
 Snaps are containerized software packages that include required dependencies, auto-update, and work on all major Linux distributions without system modification.

-Snapcraft is the primary way to get your application into the Ubuntu Software Center, but the underlying [Snap Store](snapcraft-store) supports all major Linux distributions, too.

 There are three ways to create a `.snap` file: